-This section explains who qualifies for the credit for the elderly or the disabled and how to figure this credit.
+This section explains who gualifies for the credit for the elderly or the disabled and how to figure this credit.
 For more information, see Pub.
 524, Credit for the Elderly or the Disabled.

-You can take the credit only if you file Form 1040.
-You can't take the credit if you file Form 1040NR.
+You can take the credit only if you file Form 1040 or 1040-SR. You can't take the credit if you file Form 1040-NR.